English

 How are we assessed?

-How we provide for SEN and Most able students?
+How we provide for SEND and the most able students?

 We aim to deliver lessons that both support and challenge our students.
-Those identified as SEN will receive support through differentiated tasks in lessons, and will often have the support of a TA.
+Those identified as SEND will receive support through adaptive teaching in lessons and will often have the support of a TA.

-Our most able students also benefit from differentiated tasks both in classwork and homework.
+Our most able students also benefit from adaptive teaching both in classwork and homework.
 Extension activities are used during lessons allowing students who finish tasks quickly to access more challenging work, but in an independent manner.

 How are we grouped?

 Groupings in Year 8 will, for the most part, be determined by pupil performance through Year 7 and end of year internal examination results.
 We do not finely set in English preferring to take a more banded approach, which is why there are no numerical identifications of groups; e.g. Set 1, on student timetables.
 Each of our classes are instead identified by author names, with Year 8’s theme being classic authors.
-However, all classes are taught to the highest target grade, providing stretch, challenge and support for all students in order to meet or exceed their target grades.
+However, all classes are taught to the highest abilities, providing stretch, challenge and support for all students, to meet or exceed the expectations for them.

 Setting is reviewed throughout Key Stage Three at regular intervals.
 Students may be moved if they appear to be mis-placed or are not achieving their target grade.